thoughtbot/apprenticeship/onboarding-packet.md

 This person is your guide for the month.

 ## How am I doing?
-You should meet with your mentor once a week on Friday to talk through your progress.
+You will meet with your mentor once a week on Friday to talk through your progress.

 We encourage you to create a backpack page where you list your goals for the